ibexa/documentation-developer/docs/api/field_type_api_and_best_practices.md

 -   Value creation and validation
 -   Communication with the Persistence SPI

 On the bottom level, a Field Type can additionally hook into the **Persistence SPI**, in order to store data from a `FieldValue` in an external service.
-Note that all non-standard eZ Publish database tables (e.g. `ezurl`) will be considered as external storage.
+Note that all non-standard eZ Platform database tables (e.g. `ezurl`) will be considered as external storage.

 The following sequence diagram visualizes the process of creating a new `Content` across all layers, especially focused on the interaction with a Field Type.